FrankieBetanco/wordhelper/README.md

 Wordhelper takes a list of letters on the command line and generates a list of words you can spell.
+I built it to help me cheat at board games.

 Revisiting
 ==========